How to Apply Floor Finish Using a Conventional Floor Finish Mop

 6. Place a clean mop wringer onto the bucket.

 7. Place your finish mop into bucket and GENTLY wring out excess material.
-The most effective way to remove excess material is place the mop into the wringer and push the mop down into the wringer.
-This will remove all excess finish while eliminating any foam build-up in the bucket. , This causes a great deal of foam in the bucket which leads to bubbles in the floor finish.
+This will remove all excess finish while eliminating any foam build-up in the bucket.
+Otherwise, you could end up with bubbles in the floor finish.

 8. Apply a thin coat to the perimeter of the area to be finished.
 It is not necessary to go to the baseboard.
 We recommend no more than two (2) coats of finish around the perimeter.
 It is a rare occasion when people walk around the perimeter and scuff the floor.